 Psychiatric problems may occur in McLeod syndrome including apathy, disinhibition, irritability, anxiety, distractibility, and depression.
 Some affected individuals may develop obsessive-compulsive disorder.
 In some families, psychiatric problems may predominate (as oppose to movement abnormalities).

-Affected individuals may also develop heart (cardiac) problems including abnormal electrical activity in the heart (tachyarrhythmia) and dilated cardiomyopathy.
-Dilated cardiomyopathy is characterized by abnormal enlargement or widening (dilatation) of one or ventricles because of a weakening of the heart's pumping action, causing a limited ability to circulate blood to the lungs and the rest of the body which may result in fluid buildup in the heart, lung and various body tissues (congestive heart failure).
+Affected individuals may also develop heart (cardiac) problems including abnormal electrical activity in the heart (arrhythmia) and dilated cardiomyopathy.
+Dilated cardiomyopathy is characterized by abnormal enlargement or widening (dilatation) of one or ventricles which results in a weakening of the heart's pumping action, causing a limited ability to circulate blood to the lungs and the rest of the body which may result in fluid buildup in the heart, lung and various body tissues (congestive heart failure).

 Additional symptoms may occur in McLeod syndrome including an enlarged liver and spleen (hepatosplenomegaly).

 A characteristic finding associated with McLeod syndrome is absent expression of the Kx red blood cell antigen and weak expression of Kell blood group antigens.
 Antigens are substances that cause immune system to produce antibodies.
 The Kx antigen is normally found on the surface of erythrocytes (red blood cells).
 These characteristic findings are referred to as the McLeod blood group phenotype.
 Because of abnormalities affecting these antigens, individuals with McLeod syndrome may be susceptible to adverse reactions to blood transfusions with incompatible blood.
 The exact role these antigens play in the development of McLeod syndrome is not fully understood.